Drywall Taper: Job Description & Career Information

-Drywall or gypsum board, as it is sometimes called, is made of gypsum pressed between two outer layers of paper; fireproof and less costly than plaster, it is often made of recycled material, according to the Gypsum Association.
-Drywall tapers, also called drywall finishers, prepare a wet compound; press it into joints, nail or screw holes in the drywall; cover the wet material with tape and, when a high level of finish is required, apply two more coats of compound, each of which is sanded to make it smooth.
-They may use automatic tools to apply tape and compound in one step and spray guns to apply decorative, textured surfaces.
+Drywall is made of gypsum that has been pressed between two outer layers of paper.
+Fireproof and less costly than plaster, it is often made of recycled material, according to the Gypsum Association (gympum.org).
+Drywall tapers, also called drywall finishers, prepare a wet compound, press it into joints, nail or screw holes in the drywall and cover the wet material with tape.
+When a high level of finish is required, they may also apply two more coats of compound, each of which is sanded to make it smooth.
+Drywall tapers may use automatic tools to apply tape and compound in one step, as well as spray guns to apply decorative, textured surfaces.

 How to Become a Drywall Taper

-According to the U.S. Bureau of Labor Statistics (BLS), www.bls.gov drywall tapers become fully skilled after three to four years of on-the-job training and experience.
-While most workers are hired as helpers, employers may favor applicants trained in 1-year certificate programs or 2-year Associate of Applied Science degree programs in construction, offered by technical schools and community and junior colleges.
-Admission may require registering as an apprentice with a construction trade union.
+According to the U.S. Bureau of Labor Statistics (BLS), drywall tapers become fully skilled after three to four years of on-the-job training and experience.
+While most workers are hired as helpers, employers may favor applicants trained in 1-year certificate or 2-year degree programs in construction, available at technical schools and community colleges.
+Admission may require registering as an apprentice with a construction trade union (www.bls.gov).

 Drywall tapers need good vision, manual dexterity and attention to detail.
-According to the Occupational Information Network (ONET), www.onetcenter.org they also need specific physical attributes such as a tolerance for prolonged standing, bending and stretching.
+According to the Occupational Information Network (ONET), they should also have a tolerance for prolonged standing, bending and stretching (www.onetcenter.org).

-Related to Drywall Taper: Job Description and Information About Becoming a Drywall Taper
+Related to Drywall Taper: Job Description & Career Information

 - Recently Updated